Skip to content

 The figures that backevery prediction.

-The same metrics that /products/caritas uses for operational work, here in academic form with citations.
+The model's metrics in academic form with citations.
 Computed on the full cohort and reproduced in the external validation.

 What is O/E?